 Chocolate truffles are a popular type of confectionery composed of a chocolate coating and ganache, a filling made by mixing chocolate and cream.
 The ingredients are mixed together and rolled into balls, which are then served as gifts or eaten for a quick snack.1 Their name comes from their similar appearance to truffles, a type of mushroom prized in the culinary world for its unique aroma and flavor.2

-- 2 tablespoons of raw cacao powder for dusting
+- 2 tablespoons raw cacao powder for dusting

-- 2 tablespoons of Dr. Mercola’s raw honey
+- 2 tablespoons raw honey or 1 tablespoon monk fruit sweetener

-- In a mixing bowl, combine the melted coconut oil, avocado and honey.
+- In a mixing bowl, combine the melted coconut oil, avocado, honey and the stevia if you are using it.
 Use a hand mixer on medium speed to mix the ingredients until they reach a smooth consistency.